 Multiplayer games let you pit your skills directly against other players rather than against just computer-controlled AI.
-Multiplayer games can be accessed from the Main Menu, and can be enjoyed over the Internet or via Hot Seat mode with friends.
+Multiplayer games can be accessed from the Main Menu, and can be enjoyed over the Internet or locally with Hot Seat.

 MULTIPLAYER MENU